 Approaching a bit of fall color!

-"adjustments" but there around a dozen full 180 reversals.
+are simple "adjustments" but there around a dozen full 180 reversals.
 The

-turning radius and the berm are sufficient that you usually won't need to
+turning radius and

+the berm are sufficient that you usually won't need to slow down.

 Rolling around a turn on dirt ribbon.